scunning1987/channelPlayoutManagementUI/README-workshop.md

         "Effect": "Allow",
         "Action": "sts:AssumeRole",
         "Resource": [
-            "arn:aws:iam::111111111111:role/AssumeRoleLambda",
+            "arn:aws:iam::111111111111:role/AWSLambdaAccessToS3AndEML",
-            "arn:aws:iam::222222222222:role/AssumeRoleLambda",
+            "arn:aws:iam::222222222222:role/AWSLambdaAccessToS3AndEML",
-            "arn:aws:iam::333333333333:role/AssumeRoleLambda"
+            "arn:aws:iam::333333333333:role/AWSLambdaAccessToS3AndEML"
         ]
     }
 }
 ```

-**IMPORTANT: The role specified in this inline policy, 'AssumeRoleLambda', will need to be created in each of the trainee accounts.
+**IMPORTANT: The role specified in this inline policy, 'AWSLambdaAccessToS3AndEML', will need to be created in each of the trainee accounts.
 See the section 'Setup Instructions for the Trainees's Account' at the end of this document for more details**

 #### MediaLive Role